happypeter/githome/wiki.md

 ## Plumbing: incoming water/water supply
 - use "管道装饰护角" to hide the pipes exposed
 - well
+  - pressure tank 压力罐
+    - 304 steel, the bottom outlet is for clean out
   - Dia 2200mm Depth 71m
   - 12m deep iron pipe for the soil layer to keep dirty water away
   - water came out at 30m deep